priyamtiwari948/dl-genai-project-26-t2/README.md

 ## Models Built

-In this project I developed three unique models, trained, and evaluated as part of this project — meeting the requirement of one from-scratch model, one pretrained model, and one additional model of choice.
+In this project I developed, trained, and evaluated three unique models — meeting the requirement: one from-scratch model, one pretrained model, and one additional model of choice.

 | # | Model | Type | Kaggle MAP@3 Score |
 |---|-------|------|---------------------|